Kinto/kinto-admin/README.md

 5. Publish the release when ready

 ## Deploying to github-pages
+### Repo Configuration
 A github workflow is included that will release to github pages for any user acceptence testing you may want to do.
+To utilize this feature:
-You must enable github pages first and allow deployment from github actions (Settings > Pages).
+1. Enable github pages and allow deployment from github actions

-By default, most branches are restricted from deploying.
-Additional branches can be allowed to deploy (or any can be allowed) under Settings > Environments > github-pages.
+    1. Go Settings > Pages
+    2. Under "Build and deployment" choose Source > GitHub Actions
+2. Choose which branches should be allowed to deploy to pages
+    1. Go Settings > Environments > Github Pages
+    2. Under "Deployment branches and tags", configure which branches should be allowed to deploy to pages

+### Running the github action
+To deploy to github pages:
+1. Open Actions
+2. Select the "Deploy to Github Pages" action
+3. Select "Run workflow" and choose the branch you wish to build against
+4. Click "Run workflow"
+5. Kinto-admin will be deployed to `https://{owner}.github.io/kinto-admin`

 ## License